 5. Mount Kelimutu

 Mount Kelimutu is a volcano located close to the small town of Moni in central Flores island in Indonesia.
-This mountain has three crater lakes that each lake shows different color depending on the month.
-No where else we could find scene like this, so do you need me state more reasons for coming here?
+This mountain has three crater lakes that each lake shows a different colour depending on the month.
+Nowhere else we could find scene like this, so do you need me to state more reasons for coming here?

 The sensation of seeing the sunrise here is quite different with other places especially when the fogs come around, the feeling can be dreamy.
 The way going up to the sunrise viewing point is quite easy with pavement and steps built almost along the way.
 So, there is no reason for not coming here.